knelasevero/home-server-infra/md/homeprivatecloud.md

 * In the end we will also deploy an OpenVPN server.
 Only do this part if you are very familiar with Networking and security (but this is optional).
 * One domain owned by you, if you want to have ssl external access to a service ran by you

+Before starting, you can find the markdown code that generates this post and all the other relevant code at [knelasevero/home-server-infra](https://github.com/knelasevero/home-server-infra).

 <br>

 <a name="preparing"></a>